Neural Value Iteration: Appendix

 \subsection{Planning Experiments}

-For the planning experiments, we used the official POMCGS package \textit{POMCGraphSearch} at \url{https://github.com/ori-goals/POMCGraphSearch.jl}, and implemented the baseline method MCVI in Julia using the POMDP.jl framework.
-We applied several custom optimizations, including vectorized operations, multi-threading, value caches, and static value types to accelerate computation.
-These improvements enabled faster performance compared to existing Julia implementations (e.g., \url{https://github.com/JuliaPOMDP/MCVI.jl}) in our tested domains.
+There are three planning algorithms compared in our experiments: SARSOP, POMCGS, and MCVI.
+For POMCGS, we used the official POMCGS Julia implementation available at \url{https://github.com/ori-goals/POMCGraphSearch.jl}.
+For MCVI, we implemented a customized version in Julia using the POMDP.jl framework.
+We applied several custom optimizations, including vectorized operations, multi-threading, and static value types to accelerate computation.
+These improvements enabled faster performance compared to existing Julia implementation (e.g., \url{https://github.com/JuliaPOMDP/MCVI.jl}) in our tested domains.

 For SARSOP, we used the original C++ implementation available at \url{https://github.com/AdaCompNUS/sarsop}.
 POMDP model files were exported in the \texttt{POMDPX} format for compatibility with SARSOP.